-4) Cute!
+- Cute!
 I like to wear sundresses to the Disney parks, and obviously sandals work with a dress better than sneakers would.

-When choosing a sandal for a Disney trip, make sure they have plenty of cushioning and a bit of lift to give your feet the support they need.
+When choosing a sandal for a Disney trip, make sure they have plenty of cushioning and a bit of lift to give your feet the great support that they they’ll need.
 In addition, make sure they have traction on the bottom so you don’t slip when you’re walking on a wet area of concrete.

 The Teva Women’s Sandal has a synthetic sole and durabrasion rubber outsole, plus a hook and loop closure and universal strapping system.
 I like how they have a kind of “Bohemian” look to them, and I particularly like the Coral Sand design.